mmrobins/franklin-battery-scheduler/README.md

 ## GitHub Actions

 GitHub Actions is a very popular platform, but it has enough issues that I gave up on it pretty quickly

 * [cron schedules run 5-45 minutes late](./bin/github_check_cron_drift.sh)
 * no native timezone support (always UTC)
-* no per-schedule variables (have to hardcode SOC values in the workflow)
+* you have to modify the github workflow file to change schedules or SOC targets

 The cron drift might not be as big a problem on paid plans or hosted runners, but I wanted something free to run something 3-5 times a day